-For most people this means using their God-given passions and giftings to support the work of the church.
-This could be in administration or working with children or young people, supporting the homeless or the needy.
+For most people this means using their God-given passions and gifting to support the work of the church.
+This could be in administration or working with children or young people, supporting the homeless, reading the lesson in services, serving during the liturgy.
 These are vital callings which should be prayerfully offered to your priest.
-Without people engaging with their vocations in this way the church cannot flourish fully and these are ways every member of the church can contribute effectively to its ministry.
+Without people serving in this way the church cannot flourish fully and these are ways every member of the church can contribute effectively to its ministry.
 We have a page devoted to wider vocations to help you to explore this further.

 "Licensed ministry" refers to those roles where training and formal authorisation is conducted beyond the local church, by the diocese or national Church of England.

 For some this could mean being ordained as a priest or a distinctive deacon.
 It could mean following a path towards being a licensed evangelist, perhaps with the Church Army, or joining one of the Anglican religious orders, or working within your church as a Licensed Lay Minister (formerly known as a Reader).
 All these are licensed ministries and require formal selection processes and take time to explore and train.